Lake of the Woods Water Sustainability Foundation

 Put a plan in place — A sustainability plan for the Rainy-Lake of the Woods Basin.
 A plan with internationally-agreed objectives, targets and actions needed.
 An international framework to oversee the plan.

 Sounds reasonable, right?
-We been working towards this goal and many of the pieces are now in place.
+We have been working towards this goal and many of the pieces are now in place.

 Read more …